dacarlin/bglb_thermal/paper_draft/ms/paper_draft2.md

 It is interesting to note that all the mutations we made in our study to the catalyic nucelophile (E353) and acid-base (E164) polar residues resulted in soluble protein, consistent with the idea that enzymes must trade structural stability for function in placing these two negatively-charged groups less than 5 Å apart (the sole exception, E164G, could be the result of an altered folding trajectory due to the conformational freedom of glycine).
 Notable is that all the catalytic knockouts, E164A, E164R, E353A, Y295A, Y295G, except for E164G, where a glycine is inserted in an alpha helix, result in protein that is solubly expressed in our system, supporting the belief that BglB must compromise structural stability to perform its function.

-A novel finding was a nearly three-degree increase in melting temperature by single point mutant N404C.
+A novel finding was a nearly six degree increase in melting temperature by single point mutant N404C.
 The BglB crystal structure reveals a weak hydrogen bond between N404 and the backbone at L402.
 Molecular modeling of N404C predicts the loss of this hydrogen bond to the protein's alpha helix, in which the protein is allowed to repack into more energetically favorable states.

 Similarly, the point mutation W120F resulted in a delta Tm of +1.6 C. The BglB crystal structure indicates a weak hydrogen bond between W120 and the backbone of N163, which could be construed as an unsatisfied polar interaction.
 The mutation to Phe maintains the structural integrity at the mutation site as well as removes the unsatisfied hydrogen bond donor to the neighboring alpha helix.
 The increased stability is then due to destabilization of the unfolded state, which exposes a hydrophobic Phe to bulk solvent.
 It is also worth noting that the mutant W120A results in no soluble protein production after 3 independent attempts, indicating that W120 plays a key role in stabilizing the protein.
 Previous studies have shown a similar increase in stability upon W to Y point mutations [Fulton].
 Analysis of a multiple sequence alignment of 1,554 proteins from the Pfam database reveals approximately equal probability of finding Trp, Phe, or Tyr here, and less than 1% representation of all of the other amino acids combined.
 Thus, the experimental measurements and the evolutionary record agree that W120 plays a key role in stabilizing BglB.
 No major structural changes are predicted via Rosetta modeling.